Youth Committees under WIOA

 Organizational Author(s): Division of Youth Services, U.S. Department of Labor, Employment and Training Administration

-To support the transition to Youth Committees, the Division of Youth Services has hosted two webinars and created a guide designed to aid with transforming the potential of Youth Committees into measurable results:
+To support local boards with their transition to Youth Committees, the Division of Youth Services has hosted two webinars and created a guide designed to aid with transforming the potential of Youth Committees into measurable results:

 - Guidebook Recipes for Success: A Youth Committee Guide under WIOA (2017) contains four sections which are designed to support youth committees planning and operations including staffing, resource allocation decision making, follow-up services, the performance system, and selecting service providers and is designed for community leaders, Local WDBs, Youth Committees, staff, and others charged with building comprehensive youth services at the local level.